nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 <br>

-A second file that we’ll use is called a sample list.
+A second file that we’ll use is called a fastq list.
 This is simply a list of prefixes for the samples we want to analyze.
 Our sample table can contain data for all individuals in our study, but at any given time, we may only want to perform an operation on a subset of them.
 Like